Stell0/apicall-freepbx/README.md

 After the message to the user has been given and the user gave back his feedback, a webook is called.
 The webook should return additional information to progress with the interaction or send the call to another dialplan destination.

 ## Installation
+install required package lame `yum install -y lame`
 If you whant to use TTS and STT, you need to have it enabled on your google account and save credentials in /home/asterisk/google-auth.json

 ## Start call
 POST https://${HOST}/freepbx/apicall/aibot.php